Skip to content

 Option 2: Import your data via CSV files

 After reviewing your transactions, you can generate a range of tax reports on the ‘Reports’ page.
-These reports can be shared with your accountant or directly filed via myTax.
+These reports can be shared with your accountant or directly filed with the ATO via myTax.

-You can start by visiting their website here and using the promo code SWYFTX23 at checkout to claim your discounted subscription.
+You can start by visiting their website here and using the promo code SWYFTX30 at checkout to claim your discounted subscription.* Offer ends 31 October 2024.

 Summary